janboddez/import-from-mastodon/README.md

 ```

 ### Of Note
-Only the _most recent_ toots are taken into account.
+The very first time this plugin does its thing, up to 40 (see the remark above, too) toots are imported.
+From then on, only the _most recent_ toots are taken into account.
 (We use a `since_id` API param to tell Mastodon which toots to look up for us.
 This `since_id` corresponds with the most recently imported _existing_, i.e., in WordPress, post.)

 If all that sounds confusing, it is.
 Well, maybe not.
 Regardless, it's okay to just forget about it.